-Physiotherapy treatment may include any of the following, depending upon your specific needs:
+Physiotherapy treatment may include any of the following, depending on your specific needs:

 Safe exercises for most pregnant women include:

-Some women benefit from a supportive back brace that is specially design for pregnant women.
+Some women benefit from a supportive back brace that is specially designed for pregnant women.
 Ask your physiotherapist if one would be suitable for you.

 Heat and Cold